christopherdurr/booknotes/nudge.md

 Credit card limits, which are in place to limit spending, may serve as high anchors that actually encourage spending.

 ## Chapter 9: Privatizing Social Security, smorgasboard style

+Maximizing choice may not lead to the best possible outcome

+Required choosing: If the designers are confident that people will do a good job picking portfolios for themselves, then they might consider this policy

+## Chapter 10: Prescription Drugs

+Nearly two-thirds of enrollees failed to choose the plan that minimized their out-of-pocket costs.

+## Chapter 11: How to increase organ donations

+The demand for organs greatly exceeds the supply.
+As of January 2006 more than 90,000 Americans were on waiting lists for organs, mostly for kidneys.
+Many (possibly as many as 60 percent) will die while on the list, and the waiting list is growing at a rate of 12 percent per year.

+Of those who expressed their support, only 43% had the box checked on their driver’s license.
+Of those who stated they personally wanted to donate their organs, only 64% had marked their driver’s license and only 36% had signed an organ donor card.

+Presumed consent preserves freedom of choice, but it is different from explicit consent because it shifts the default rule.

+When participants had to opt in to being an organ donor, only 42 percent did so.
+But when they had to opt out, 82 percent agreed to be donors.

+## Chapter 14: Medical Lottery Tickets

+Exposure to medical malpractice liability has been estimated to account for 5 to 9 percent of hospital expenditures—which means that litigation costs are a contributor to the expense of the healthcare system.
+Many doctors must pay $100,000, or significantly more, in insurance bills every year.